JetBrains/teamcity-documentation/topics/configuring-connections.md

    Default credential provider chain {instance="tc"}
    :
    Select this type to provide access credentials according to the [default chain](https://docs.aws.amazon.com/sdk-for-java/v1/developer-guide/credentials.html#credentials-default).
-     This approach provides an alternatives to storing credentials in plain text.
+This approach provides an alternatives to storing credentials in plain text.<br/>

->Note that if your TeamCity server is hosted on an AWS instance that has an associated IAM role granting access to sensitive resources,
-      using the **Default Provider Chain** credentials may present a security risk: in this case the TeamCity project administrators who configured this type of connection can access all AWS resources permitted by the role.
+      > Note that if your TeamCity server is hosted on an AWS instance that has an associated IAM role granting access to sensitive resources, using the **Default Provider Chain** credentials may present a security risk: in this case the TeamCity project administrators who configured this type of connection can access all AWS resources permitted by the role.
+      >

-     To mitigate this risk, the **Default credential provider chain** credentials type is disabled by default.
+      > To mitigate this risk, the **Default credential provider chain** credentials type is disabled by default.
 To enable it, set [the internal property](server-startup-properties.md#TeamCity+Internal+Properties) `teamcity.internal.aws.connection.defaultCredentialsProviderEnabled=true`.
 (The default value is `false`.)
+      >
-     No server restart is required after the property is set.
+      > No server restart is required after the property is set.
       {instance="tc"}

       When this credentials type is used, TeamCity searches for credentials in the following order:

       1. Java System Properties: `aws.accessKeyId` and `aws.secretAccessKey`.

       2. Environment Variables: `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`.

       3. [Web Identity Token credentials](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-role.html#cli-configure-role-oidc) from system properties or environment variables.
          ```
          # In ~/.aws/config

          [profile web-identity]
          role_arn=arn:aws:iam:123456789012:role/RoleNameToAssume
          web_identity_token_file=/path/to/a/token
          ```

       4. Credential profiles file in the default location (`~/.aws/credentials`) shared by all AWS SDKs and the AWS CLI.

          ```
          # In ~/.aws/credentials

          [default]
          aws_access_key_id = your_key
          aws_secret_access_key = your_secret
          ```

          The default location can be overridden via the [`AWS_SHARED_CREDENTIALS_FILE`](aws-credentials.md) environment variable.

       5. Credentials delivered via the Amazon EC2 container service if the `AWS_CONTAINER_CREDENTIALS_RELATIVE_URI` environment variable is set and the security manager has access to it.

       6. Instance profile credentials delivered through the Amazon EC2 metadata service.
       {instance="tc"}

       7. Tick the **Available for sub-projects** option if you want this connection to be available for all subprojects of the current project.

       8. Tick the **Available for build steps** option to allow choosing this connection in the [AWS Credentials build feature](aws-credentials.md) feature settings.

       9. Test and save the connection.

 A configured AWS connection can supply credentials to the [AWS Credentials build feature](aws-credentials.md), [artifact S3 storages](storing-build-artifacts-in-amazon-s3.md), and other AWS connections that use IAM Roles.
 {instance="tc"}